 Syllabus Covered in Class 4

-The IMOÂ Class 4 Syllabus is divided into four portions, each of which covers the topics listed below.
+The IMOÂ Class 4 Syllabus is divided into four portions, each covering the topics listed below.

 Section 1 includes the following topics: